AHS Nutrition and Dietetics

 - As a part of accreditation, the program has established goals for performance.
 Programs outcome data are available upon request.

-- Complete at least a bachelor's degree at an accredited college or university in the United States and complete course work approved by ACEND.
-Completion of the CFND concentration, within the HMD major, at Western Kentucky University allows for the completion of the bachelor's degree and the necessary course work.
+- Complete at least a bachelor's degree at an accredited college or university in the United States and complete course work in a program accredited by the Accreditation Council for Education in Nutrition and Dietetics (ACEND).
+Completion of the Nutrition and Dietetics concentration, within the HMD major, at Western Kentucky University allows for the completion of the bachelor's degree and the necessary course work.

-- Complete an internship that has been accredited by ACEND.
-Students apply to programs in their last year at Western Kentucky University and complete the internships after graduating from the University.
+- Complete an internship that is accredited by ACEND.
+Students apply to internship programs in their last year at Western Kentucky University and complete internships after graduating from the University.
 Entrance into internships is highly competitive.
-An undergraduate grade point average of at least 3.3 and relevant work experience and/or volunteer experience aid in the preparation for a supervised practice program.
+An undergraduate grade point average of at least 3.3 to 3.5 and relevant work experience and/or volunteer experience aid in the preparation for a supervised practice program.
 Note: Nationally, there is a shortage of internships available; there are only internship openings for about half of the students which apply to internships.
-Some internships require taking the GRE for program admission.
+Some internships require the GRE for program admission.

 - After becoming an RD/RDN, continued learning is required.
 This continued education involves the generation of a professional development portfolio.
 Dietitians must earn 75 hours of continuing professional development related to self-selected goals within a five year period.
 More about the process of professional development may be found on the website of the Commission on Dietetic Registration (CDR), the credentialing agency for the Academy of Nutrition and Dietetics.